APPLY TO DUKEENGAGE BRAZIL-BAHIA

 Academic Connections

-This program is open to all students and might especially appeal to those taking courses in Cultural Anthropology, African and African American Studies, International and Comparative Studies, Dance, Portuguese and Latin American/Brazilian studies.
-Students who have previously participated on a Study Abroad or Bass Connections in Rio de Janeiro are encouraged to apply.
+This program is open to all students and might especially appeal to those taking courses in Cultural Anthropology, African and African American Studies, International and Comparative Studies, Education, Dance, Portuguese and Latin American/Brazilian studies.
+Students who have previously participated on a Study Abroad or Bass Connections in Rio de Janeiro are especially encouraged to apply.

 DukeEngage cannot guarantee that any program will occur.
-Programs may be cancelled for various reasons, including COVID considerations.
+Dates and program details are subject to change, and programs may be cancelled for various reasons, including geopolitical or public health issues.